kbarbora/PhishGoPhish/README.md

 (Fresh installs are expected, but the installer should work on a used OS with no problems)

 (Ubuntu 14.04 support has been removed.
-To install FiercePhish on 14.04, [read these instructions](https://github.com/Raikia/FiercePhish/wiki/Ubuntu-14.04-Installation-Guide))
+To install PhishGoPhish on 14.04, [read these instructions](https://github.com/kbarbora/PhishGoPhish/wiki/Ubuntu-14.04-Installation-Guide))

-_If you would like a different OS distribution supported, create a [Github issue](https://github.com/Raikia/FiercePhish/issues)_
+_If you would like a different OS distribution supported, create a [Github issue](https://github.com/kbarbora/PhishGoPhish/issues)_

 ### Recommended Prerequisites